daaimah123/Week20-Quiz-RTL-Testing-Controlled-Component/README.md

 # run and view test output
 npm run test
 ```

+##### Syntax
+- `queryByText` will return `null` when element is not present
+- `getByText` will throw an error when element is not present
+- `rerender` can be used to test with different props
+- `jest.fn` can be used to mock functions
+- `fireEvent.click` can be used to simulate click events
-Before setting up your test suites, you should use `afterEach(cleanup)` (after imports) in order to unmount any React trees that were mounted with render.
+- Before setting up your test suites, you should use `afterEach(cleanup)` (after imports) in order to unmount any React trees that were mounted with render

+### Testing a Controlled Component
+Set up a default props object containing the button's text and an onClick even with a mock function value.

 Create two tests for the Button component.
-Then set up a default props object containing the button's text and an onClick even with a mock function value.

-The first test should handle rendering the button with the proper text.
-The first assertion should identify that the button renders with the current text.
-The second assertion should handle changing the button text property upon rerendering, then it should verify the changed text is as expected.
+- The first test should handle rendering the button with the proper text.
+  - The first assertion should identify that the button renders with the current text.
+  - The second assertion should handle changing the button text property upon rerendering, then it should verify the changed text is as expected.

-The second test should test that the button calls the correct function upon clicking.
-Set a variable called `onClick` to the onClick from the default props object.
-Set a rendered `Button` component with all of its available properties to a deconstructed `getByText`.
-Simulate a click event on the button's text as provided in the defaultProps.
+- The second test should test that the button calls the correct function upon clicking.
+  - Set a variable called `onClick` to the onClick from the default props object.
+  - Set a rendered `Button` component with all of its available properties to a deconstructed `getByText`.
+  - Simulate a click event on the button's text as provided in the defaultProps.
 Evaluate that the `onClick` event occured.
-# Add GIF of expected behavior here!!!